advance100/doc_webpack/configuration.md

 See more: [[loaders]]

 *IMPORTANT*: The loaders here are resolved *relative to the resource* which they are applied to.
-The means they are not resolved relative the the configuration file.
+This means they are not resolved relative the the configuration file.
 If you have loaders installed from npm and your `node_modules` folder is not in a parent folder of all source files, webpack cannot find the loader.
 You need to add the `node_modules` folder as absolute path to the `resolveLoader.root` option. (`resolveLoader: { root: path.join(__dirname, "node_modules") }`)

 Example: